Duke of Orléans

-Duke of Orléans (Duc d'Orléans) was a French royal title usually granted by the King of France to one of his close relatives (usually a younger brother or son), or otherwise inherited through the male line.
-First created in 1344 by King Philip VI for his younger son Philip, the title was recreated by King Charles VI for his younger brother Louis, who passed the title on to his son and then to his grandson, the latter becoming King Louis XII.
-The title was created and recreated six times in total, until 1661, when Louis XIV bestowed it upon his younger brother Philippe, who passed it on to his male descendants, who became known as the "Orléans branch" of the Bourbons.
+Duke of Orléans (Duc d'Orléans, Dux Aurelianensis) was the French royal title granted by the King of France and bestowed upon their close relatives, typically being a younger brother, son or otherwise inherited through the male line.
+First created in 1344 by King Philip VI for his younger son Philip, the title was reused by King Charles VI for his younger brother Louis, who first passed the title on to his son and then grandson, the latter becoming King Louis XII.
+By 1661, the title would have been re-bestowed a total of six times when Louis XIV bestowed it upon his younger brother Philippe, who would go on to bestow it upon his male descendants, creating the Cadet branch, "Orléans" of the parent Bourbons.

-Based at the Palais-Royal, the Duke of Orléans Louis-Philippe II contested the authority of his cousin Louis XVI in the adjacent Louvre.
-His son would eventually ascend to the throne in 1830 as Louis-Philippe I, King of the French.
-The descendants of the family are the Orléanist pretenders to the French throne.
+Based at the Palais-Royal, Louis Philippe II, Duke of Orléans contested the legitimacy of his cousin Louis XVI in the adjacent Louvre.
+His son would eventually ascend to the throne in 1830 as Louis Philippe I, King of the French.
+The descendants of the family are the Orléanist candidates to the French throne.

-Île d'Orléans, in Canada, is named after Duke of Orléans Henri II, and the city of New Orleans in the United States is named after Duke of Orléans Philippe II.
+Québec, Canada’s Île d'Orléans, was named after Duke of Orléans Henri II, while the city of New Orleans in the United States was named after Duke of Orléans, Philippe II.

 The holder of the title held the style of Serene Highness.